 Those trained in the handling and care of exotic animals can qualify for a number of professions.
 Career choices include a focus on a specific type of animal or general services for a range of exotic animals.
 The requirements vary based on an individual's particular career goals.

 |Projected Job Growth (2014-2024)*||11% for animal trainers|

 |Median Salary (2015)*||$26,610 annually for animal trainers|

 - Animal Nutrition

 - Dairy Science

 - Poultry Science

 Exotic animal trainers work in a number of industries, including training animals for film, entertainment and education.
 These professionals can work closely with a variety of species or develop skills for a particular animal.
 Depending on an individuals' training, they can work with large or small aquatic, aviary, plains or woodland animals.
 Trainers might spend long hours performing repetitive tasks on a rewards-based system and accompany an animal if travel is required.

-According to the U.S. Bureau of Labor Statistics (BLS), the projected job growth rate for animal care and service workers is 23% for the 2010-2020 decade (www.bls.gov).
-Animal trainers earned a median annual salary of $25,270 as of May 2012, the BLS further reports.
+According to the U.S. Bureau of Labor Statistics (BLS), the projected job growth rate for animal trainers is 11% for the 2014-2024 decade (www.bls.gov).
+Animal trainers earned a median annual salary of $26,610 as of May 2015, the BLS further reports.